Lightning-AI/litgpt/howto/oom.md

 Adjust the `micro_batch_size = ...` variable in the fine-tuning and pretraining scripts.
 This variable determines the number of samples loaded per iteration.

-A smaller value will simply load less samples simultaneously.
+A smaller value will simply load fewer samples simultaneously.
 The minimum value is 1.

 Experiment with different micro batch sizes to find a balance between memory consumption and computational efficiency.
 Smaller micro batch sizes consume less memory but may result in slower training convergence.
 Conversely, larger micro batch sizes require more memory but can accelerate training speed.